-Recent reports have emerged that preschool may not be as important as once was thought.
-These same studies report that the children who benefit from preschool are those from affluent families; these being the families that can afford the top, private preschools.
+Recent reports have emerged that preschool may not be as important to academic achievement as once was thought.
+These same studies report that the children who benefit from preschool the most are those from affluent families; these being the families that can afford the top, private preschools.
 Does this mean that generations of children went to school sooner than necessary?
 Though the answer to that question depends largely on which side of the fence you stand, don’t write off preschool just yet.
 There is also research that shows life long benefits of attending preschool.
 Here is a closer look at the pros and cons of preschool.

 According to Gail Saltz, MD, associate professor of psychiatry at New York-Presbyterian Hospital/Weill Cornell School of Medicine in New York City, preschool can be a place where young children develop strong social skills.
 Children in preschool learn how to share, how to play nicely with others and how to compromise.
 These important skills that they learn at a young age are carried throughout our lifetimes.

 It stands to reason that the more children speak, the stronger their language skills will become.
 Children aged three and four are developing these important skills at a rapid rate.
 By surrounding your child with their peers and adults outside of your social circle, his language skills will blossom.
 Additionally, the more people that your child has contact with during these formative years, the wider his knowledge base becomes.

 As Learning Policy Institute says, “LPI’s researchers found that investments in quality preschool programs bolster student success.
 Students who attend preschool programs are more prepared for school and are less likely to be identified as having special needs or to be held back in elementary school than children who did not attend preschool.
 Studies also show clear positive effects on children’s early literacy and mathematics skills.”
 In other words, preschool children tend to higher academic skills.